|CALIFORNIA IANDS GROUPS

 Imagine you get a new heart.
 The DNA of that heart will gear itself to the consciousness field of the donor, not the recipient.
 Does this mean you suddenly get different

 information?
 Yes, Van Lommel says: “There are stories of people who developed radically different desires and lifestyles after an organ transplant.
-For example, there’
+For example, there’s

 I perceived not only what I had done, but even in what way it had influenced others.

-themselves as at 4 years old, taking away their sister’s toys, and feel her pain.
-Van Lommel comments, “At that moment it’s as if you have the thoughts of someone
+as at 4 years old, taking away their sister’s toys, and feel her pain.
+Van Lommel comments, “At that moment it’s as if you have the thoughts of someone else inside you.

-else inside you.
 You are given insight into the impact of your thoughts, words and deeds on yourself and others.
-So it appears that every thought we have is a form of
+So it appears that every thought we have is a form of energy that

 People who have experienced such a “life review” say it’s not so much about what you do as the intention behind it.
 “It is extremely intense to experience that

 everything that goes around comes around.”
 Van Lommel leans forward to be sure his words come across.
 “No one avoids the consequences of their thoughts.
-That’
+That’s

 something they did 20 years ago.”